 Getting close allows you to see all the finer details of the subject and this helps you to incorporate qualities like texture in your photos.
 Smartphone photography is interesting if you know how to use these features, so you need to start learning how to apply each.

 The other thing about perfecting smartphone photography that you need to understand is how to adjust exposure.

 If you are looking to focus on your subject, you will need to adjust the focus point.
 For those who don’t know, exposure is simply how dark or bright your images are.
 Many cameras automatically adjust the exposure for you, but this does not always give you a perfect focus, so doing it manually could be a good way to clear over-exposure.

-Doing this will ensure your images are exposed optimally, which clears noise due to inconsistencies in lighting that could be present in the venue.
+Doing this will ensure your landscape mobile photographs are exposed optimally, which clears noise due to inconsistencies in lighting that could be present in the venue.
 Practice every day on doing these things to make sure you get to the level of perfection where you can easily fix properties before taking your photos.
 Familiarity with different features will help you learn how to use them during different situations.

 6. No filter

 I know most of you love using filters to enhance the look of your photos, but this time I want to encourage you to pause using this feature a bit.
 Filters offer a distraction that helps you to produce photos that are polished to a certain degree, so getting rid of them could allow you to also express your art in a more natural way.

 In your upcoming shoots, I recommend that you do everything raw before editing.
 Editing should come as the last step and should only help you to refine photos that are not to the level of perfection you prefer to get.
 To achieve this easily, you need to practice a lot as there are different conditions during the day and you don’t expect the weather to give exactly what you expect to work with.

 If you want to reveal the potential of your camera, you might want to consider getting some accessories.
 They might help you achieve photography smartphone awesomeness.